 - High energy consumption in seawater desalination plants.

-- Wastewater disposal issues from concentrated brine.
+- Wastewater disposal problems because of concentrated brine.